Brandon-E-Ramirez/Brandon-E-Ramirez/README.md

 <p>
 Hello!
 I'm a computer science senior at UHCL.
 I love to challenge myself and find creative ways to solve complex problems.
-I like to make software that provides value to other people and the process of learning new and novel things.
-My interests are software/game development, web dev, and open source :)
+I like making software that provides value to other people and the process of making/learning new and novel things.
+Whenever I have free time I like playing guitar, going to the gym, digital art, writing, and teaching!
+My technical interests include software/game development, web dev, GNU/Linux and open source! :)
 </p>

 - 🤝 Hi, I’m @Brandon-E-Ramirez ... @yaboi_ramirez on Twitter